iotaledger/identity.rs/documentation/docs/verifiable_credentials/overview.md

 - person
 ---

-Credentials are statements about an entity, such as properties that the entity posseses or capabilities that they have (like drivers licences, passports, or a person's age).
+Credentials are statements about an entity, such as properties that the entity possesses or capabilities that they have (like drivers licences, passports, or a person's age).
 Verifiable Credentials (VCs) are statements (eg. Alice has a drivers licence) that can be cryptographically verified by a third party, either online or in person.
 Additionally, the holder of the VC decides what is shared and who it is shared with.

 There are several types of actors that play different roles in a verifiable credential system.
 We'll start with a common example of how things work in the world today using physical credentials and centralized databases, and outline the roles that various entities play in the Verifiable Credential system.